ray-project/enhancements/reps/2023-12-04-accelerated-dag.md

 -   A DAG must be declared before it can be executed.
 The initial declaration may be higher latency than a single DAG execution.

-    -   For now, dynamic control/data flow within a DAG will not be allowed.
-These could eventually be supported by splitting a DAG into sub-DAGs, and using the driver to coordinate the control/data flow between sub-DAGs.

     -   The max size of task outputs must be declared.
+Larger outputs can also be supported, at some performance cost.

     -   A task output can only be read by the downstream DAG nodes, unless it is one of the final outputs of the DAG. (i.e. one cannot access intermediate outputs through the usual ObjectRef API).

+    -   For now, only actor tasks are supported, and the actors must already be instantiated.
+In the future, we can consider relaxing this, e.g., by supporting a "virtual actor"-like interface.

+### Non-requirements

+**Dynamic control/data flow:** For now, dynamic control/data flow within a DAG will not be allowed.
+These could eventually be supported by splitting a DAG into sub-DAGs, and using the driver to coordinate the control/data flow between sub-DAGs.

+**Dynamic routing:** Dynamic routing is useful for load balancing in general-purpose online serving.
+We do not consider it here because we focus on high-performance settings where it is practical to have a centralized controller that can route all DAGs and synchronize workers as needed.
+The former is likely to be a bottleneck and the latter is unnecessary for most serving use cases.
+It is possible to use accelerated DAGs for dynamic load-balancing, by instantiating a different DAG for each route that a data item can take, but we do not yet plan to support it automatically.

+**Autoscaling:** Autoscaling is decoupled from the accelerated DAG design.
+The Ray cluster can continue to be autoscaled via the existing autoscaler SDK and/or resource requests.
+The main requirement from the DAG system to support autoscaling is that the driver can dynamically create, destroy, and invoke compiled DAGs.

 ### Fault tolerance

-Initially, we will provide failure detection at the DAG level.
+We will provide failure detection at the DAG level.
 In particular, if any task in the DAG fails due to application exception or worker death, we will propagate the error to the DAG outputs.
+If a worker dies, we will teardown any DAGs that the worker participated in.
+Remaining workers may be reused to create additional DAGs.
+New workers may also be created (as usual).

 Currently, Ray Core also provides automatic task-level re-execution.
 At the moment, we do not plan to support this, as it would likely require extra overhead from tracking intermediate task outputs.
-However, automatic DAG-level re-execution may be possible.
+Thus, currently the caller must retry failed DAGs manually.

+Ray Core also provides automatic actor restart.
+Automatic DAG-level re-execution may be supported in the future via actor restart and automatically re-invoking the DAG with the original inputs.

-## Application-defined transports
+## Pluggable transports

 ***Goal:** Give the application greater control over the communication method, but allow Ray Core to schedule the communication.* This could